jason-erb/jason-erb.com/cv/jason-erb.md

 * **Contributions:** Google Dawn, Google Omaha, Google V8, Uncrustify
 * Architected, developed, and owned [DCP Native](https://gitlab.com/Distributed-Compute-Protocol/dcp-native), the native (C++) layer of the Distributive Compute Protocol that enables users to install/configure/run workers for a distributed computer on x64 and arm64 variants of Ubuntu, MacOS, Windows, and Docker (via multi-architecture image)
 * Created the cornerstone cross-platform, multithreaded, multiprocess, socket-based native V8-embedded JavaScript evaluation server, with WebGPU capabilities, for securely executing distributed code
-* Developed a screensaver that performed distributed work, along with a graphical configuration UI, that was widely deployed to compute labs to put idle computers to use for the distributed network
+* Developed a screensaver to perform distributed work, along with a graphical configuration UI, that was widely deployed to compute labs to put idle computers to use for the distributed network
 * Established a CI build/test/release process that deploys containers and graphical installers to alpha/beta/release channels for manual/automatic download on all platforms
 * Mentored junior developers (reviewed design, pair-programmed) to add features such as live debugging